Brunei flag Brunei Beach Holidays

 Brunei is tourist-friendly but has some key cultural and legal rules:

-Do not be seen eating, drinking, or smoking in public during the fasting hours of Ramadan.
+It is against the law to be seen eating, drinking, or smoking in public during the fasting hours of the holy month of Ramadan.

 Bonus tips: